Getting Involved in BBSP

 BBSP faculty are essential to our success as one of the top PhD programs in the US.
 They contribute in large and small ways throughout the year for scientists at different stages of their journeys.
 Here you can find more information about how to contribute to our thriving community.

 Each year, BBSP receives over 1,900 applications and interviews over 300 potential students.
 Over 70 faculty contribute to our admissions process each year by reviewing applications, interviewing applicants, hosting dinners at their homes, and communicating regularly with admitted students to recruit them to UNC.
-To get involved with BBSP admissions, contact Josh Hall who oversees the whole process.
+To get involved with BBSP admissions, contact Jeff Steinbach who oversees the whole process.

 During their first year of graduate school, BBSP students meet weekly with their First Year Group (FYG).
 FYGs create a sense of community between students across disciplines, more advanced graduate students, and faculty.
 Our first-years appreciate FYG for the feeling that they are supported and there are multiple people they can turn to with questions.
 In addition, FYGs help students to develop scientific communication skills, interpersonal skills, and research integrity skills.